simmsb/container-per-ip/README.md

 # container-per-ip
 Some thing so you can spin up a container per client ip

+This works by spawning a new container based on the host address of a connecting client.

+Concurrent tcp connections route to the same container, containers are removed when a timeout has elapsed since the last connection closed.

 ```
 container-per-ip 0.1.0
 Run a container per client ip